Kodstugan/kodstugan-gamejam/game/tutorial/1-phaser-setup.md

 };
 ```

-Now lets go through this
+Now let's go through this
 The ``type:`` property declares what rendering backend we will use, either standard html canvas or hardware accelerated WebGL.
-WebGL is faster even if we wont use any advanced 3d features, but not all browser support it yet.
-Since we dont know if the player's browser supports WebGL we will instead let Phaser choose, by assigning it ``Phaser.AUTO``, which is a constant declared by Phaser.
+WebGL is faster even if we won't use any advanced 3d features, but not all browser support it yet.
+Since we don't know if the player's browser supports WebGL we will instead let Phaser choose, by assigning it ``Phaser.AUTO``, which is a constant declared by Phaser.

 ``width:`` and ``height`` just specify the dimensions of the window in pixels.
 ``parent:`` specifies the id of the element where we want Phaser to insert our game window, which we've set to the id of our game wrapper in ``index.html``